 Chores & Allowance Simplified

-BusyKid is a new and easy way parents can introduce chores and allowance to their children.
-Help build strong character in your kids while preparing them for a lifetime of financial decisions.
+BusyKid introduces children to chores and allowance in order to develop strong character and prepare them for a lifetime of financial decisions.

 How it Works